HenryHuang365/UNSW-Streams/README.md

 **✨ Teamwork makes the [UNSW] Streams work 🌈**

-**This repo is for employment purpose, do you copy for academic work.**
+**This repo is for employment purpose, do not copy for academic work.**
 ## Contents

   1. Aims